Tottenham upset by resurgent Villa; Chelsea held at Forest

 Chelsea was held 1-1 at Nottingham Forest in the other Premier League match on Sunday.

-Forest’s impressive performance was soured by alleged homophobic chanting from some home supporters toward traveling fans.
+Forest’s impressive performance was marred by alleged homophobic chanting from some home supporters toward traveling fans.
+Chelsea’s official LGBTQ+ supporters group took to Twitter toward the end of the first half to “totally condemn” the chant it said could be heard during a match which was shown live on Sky Sports.

+Forest said in a statement shortly after fulltime: “The club are aware of reports concerning chants aimed at Chelsea supporters from a minority of fans this evening and do not condone any type of discriminatory or offensive behaviour.
+The matter will be investigated.”

 BAD HABIT